codr4life/snabl/README.md

 ```

 #### Function
 Snabl embraces but does not mandate functional programming.
 It supports first class functions, pattern matching, closures and tail recursion.
 The following example currently runs around 600 times faster than Example 2 by using explicit tail recursion.
+While it's perfectly possible to accomplish the same thing without variables, Snabl discourages the level of stack juggling required by only supporting basic stack operations.

 Example 3
 ```